When modelling the VNM in the landscape by connecting it to the nearest switch, it returns a black Link: Unable to Render Topology.

 For situations where the VNM model is not actually connected to a device in the landscape, e.g. such as tenanted environments, you should change the fault isolation settings on the VNM model, to place the alert on a device in the fault domain.

 The default behavior is to place alerts on the fault isolation model.
-This is found on the VNM model, Fault Isolation subview, "Unresolved Fault Alarm Disposition"
+This is found on:

+VNM model -> Fault Isolation subview -> "Unresolved Fault Alarm Disposition"